 By Jamie Strawbridge

-The attorneys at Brown, Goldstein & Levy have vast experience representing individuals with disabilities.
-BGL assists such individuals as part of its nationwide disability rights practice, which strives to ensure that individuals in Maryland and around the country receive the accommodations they need when visiting a hospital, receiving health care in the home, attending a baseball game, taking a standardized test, or logging onto a website.
-If you or a loved one are suffering at the hands of a guardian, consider contacting us today to discuss your situation.
+The attorneys at Brown, Goldstein & Levy have vast experience representing individuals in personal injury lawsuits.
+BGL assists such individuals as part of its Maryland-based personal injury/wrongful death practice, which strives to ensure that individuals in Maryland and around the country receive the legal help they need when they or a loved one suffer from sexual abuse, a catastrophic car collision, medical malpractice, or injury at the hands of police officers.
+If you or a loved one have suffered such injury, consider contacting us today to discuss your situation.